SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/User.md

   "sqlLiteDirectory": "D:\\WilmerAI\\Databases",
   // Subdirectory for this user's LLM endpoint configurations.
   "endpointConfigsSubDirectory": "assistant-single-model",
+  // Optional override to use a shared folder for workflow configurations (within _overrides/).
+  "workflowConfigsSubDirectoryOverride": "coding-workflows",
   // Optional override to use a shared folder for generation presets.
   "presetConfigsSubDirectoryOverride": "shared-presets",
   // The prompt template for flattening chat messages for completion APIs.